Essential Exercises for Hyrox Competitors

 Lateral Band Walks

-Place a resistance band around the thighs and take small side steps to activate the hip abductors, which stabilize the pelvis during movement.
+Place a resistance band around your thighs and take small side steps to activate the hip abductors, which stabilize the pelvis during movement.

 Build Shoulder Stability and Mobility